Jason Daniel Kendall

 - High School Torrance High School

-The year 2006, when he played for the Oakland Athletics, was his first year on a division-winning team.
+In 2006, when he played for the Oakland Athletics, it was his first year on a division-winning team.
 That year, Kendall became the first catcher to catch 140 games in a season 8 times.
-He returned to the playoffs in 2007, when he finished the season with the Chicago Cubs, but he missed the 140-game mark by 8, after having lost playing in the early part of the season when his batting average dipped to .226 with the Athletics.
+He returned to the playoffs in 2007, when he finished the season with the Chicago Cubs, but he missed the 140-game mark by 8, after having lost playing time in the early part of the season when his batting average dipped to .226 with the Athletics.
 He signed with the Milwaukee Brewers after the season.
 In 2009, Kendall became the 8th player in MLB history to collect 2,000 hits while playing mostly catcher.
 He followed Ivan Rodriguez, Ted Simmons, Carlton Fisk, Yogi Berra, Mike Piazza, Gary Carter and Johnny Bench.

 "It feels exactly the way I thought it would feel, only better.
 A lot better." - Jason Kendall, who had never been in post-season play, on his feelings about the A's clinching the division title

-- 1995 MVP Southern League Carolina Mudcats
+- 1995 Player of the Year Southern League Carolina Mudcats

 - 1996 Topps All-Star Rookie Team